mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 ### Deterministic class names

-We provide an option to make the class names **deterministic** with the [`dangerouslyUseGlobalCSS`](/css-in-js/api/#creategenerateclassname-options-class-name-generator) option.
+We provide an option to make the class names **deterministic** with the [`globalClassNames`](/css-in-js/api/#creategenerateclassname-options-class-name-generator) option.
 When turned on, the class names will look like this:

 - development: `.AppBar-root`
 - production: `.AppBar-root`

-⚠️ **Be cautious when using `dangerouslyUseGlobalCSS`.**
+⚠️ **Be cautious when using `globalClassNames`.**
 Relying on it for code running in production has the following implications:

 - It's harder to keep track of `classes` API changes between major releases.
 - Global CSS is inherently fragile.

-⚠️ When using `dangerouslyUseGlobalCSS` standalone (without Material-UI), you should name your style sheets using the `options` parameter:
+⚠️ When using `globalClassNames` standalone (without Material-UI), you should name your style sheets using the `options` parameter:

 ```jsx
 // Hook